TaitoUnited/full-stack-template/DEVELOPMENT.md

 > It's common that idle applications are run down to save resources on non-production environments.
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

-### Without taito-cli

-You can run this project without taito-cli, but it is not recommended as you'll lose many of the additional features that taito-cli provides.

-Local development:

-    npm install             # Install some libraries
-    npm run install-dev     # Install some libraries docker-compose up       # Start containers
-    npm run                 # Show all scripts that you can run with npm
-    TODO: sqitch db deploy  # Requires [sqitch for postgres](http://sqitch.org/))

-CI/CD:

-Taito-cli supports various infrastructures and technologies out-of-the-box, and you can also extend it by writing custom plugins.
-But if you want to build and deploy the project without taito-cli, you'll have to write the CI scripts yourself.

 ## Automated tests

 > HINT: You should not test implementation in your test scripts.
-Instead, you should always find some kind 'public API' that is designed not to change very often, and test behaviour of that API.
-Here public API can be provided by class, module, library, service or UI for example.
+Instead, you should always find some kind 'public API' that is designed not to change very often, and you should test behaviour of that API.
+Here public API can be provided by class, module, library, service or UI, for example.
 This way you can make changes to the underlying implementation, and the existing tests protect you from breaking anything.

 ### Unit tests